 Owner of J.T.
 Howe Funerals, I began working within the funeral industry in 2012, I worked for a large funeral company gaining knowledge, training, and experience.

-Community and working within the community is important to me, I have coached and managed youth football teams in the High Peak area for over 16 years and currently coach New Mill’s under 21’s.
+Community and working within the community is important to me, I have coached and managed youth football teams in the High Peak area for over 16 years and I currently coach Glossop Football Clubs ability team.

 I regularly organise and aid with charity events and fundraising.
 There are three charities we are regularly involved with; these charities have played an important role within our family.